Forearm tendonitis is inflammation of the tendons of the forearm. The forearm is the part of your arm between the wrist and elbow.

 - Loop a small rubber band or resistance band between the thumb and forefinger so that it’s fairly tight.

-- Slowly extend the thumb and forefinger outward, away from each other so that you form a V-shape with the finger and thumb.
+- Slowly extend the thumb and forefinger outward and away from each other, so you form a “V” shape with the finger and thumb.

 - Slowly return the thumb and forefinger to their initial position.

 - Repeat 10 to 12 times, three times in a row.